 Can an Absent Parent Request Custody and Visitation?

-Whether you are the custodial parent or the absent parent it is important to consult with a family law attorney.
-An experienced child custody attorney will discuss your case objectively with a focus on your situation including:
+Whether you are the custodial parent or the absent parent, it is essential to consult with a family law attorney.
+An experienced child custody attorney will discuss your case objectively with a focus on your situation, including:

 - Any evidence or history of abuse or neglect.

-- Issues related to the children’s health, safety, education and general welfare.
+- Issues related to children’s health, safety, education, and general welfare.

 - Current (status quo) custody arrangement.

 These are key points that will need to be discussed to give you a better understanding of what you can expect and what is in the best interest of your child or children.